scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDLAuditorOnAzure.md

 * An Azure Virtual Network associated with a Resource Group.
 * An AKS cluster with 2 node pools.
 * A managed database service.
     * A Cosmos DB Account.
 * A Bastion instance with a public IP.
 * Azure container insights.

 ## Prerequisites

-* Scalar DL Ledger deployment with auditor configuration completed.
+* Scalar DL Ledger deployment with Auditor configuration completed.

 ## Step 1.
 Create an environment